 Cold, flu, or hay fever.
 What do you have?

-A cold, flu, and hay fever all have one thing in common; they’re conditions of the upper respiratory system and can cause nasal congestion.
+A cold, flu, and hay fever (seasonal allergies) all have one thing in common; they’re conditions of the upper respiratory system and can cause nasal congestion.

 Colds and flu are contagious airborne viruses, which can share similar symptoms.
 Hay fever is a reaction of the immune system.
 So whilst some symptoms can be similar, these three conditions are all different, and should be treated differently.

-It can be hard to tell what you’ve got, and what you need to feel better.
+It can be hard to tell which one may be causing your symptoms and what you need to do to feel better.
 Below, we’ll unpack the major differences between the common cold, a flu, and hay fever.

 Virus | COLD